Living Healthy in Washington County

 Supporting and Inspiring Longer, Healthier Lives

-Living Healthy in Washington County (LHWC) is part of the Statewide Health Improvement Program effort to address obesity and chronic disease.
+Living Healthy in Washington County is part of the Statewide Health Improvement Partnership effort to address obesity and chronic disease.
 By working with communities, employers, schools and health care providers, the initiative strives to create and support policies and environments that make it easier for residents to incorporate healthy actions into their daily routines.

 Living Healthy in Washington County is making a positive difference across the community through better nutrition, more physical activity, and reduced tobacco use and exposure.